minutelab/mless/README.md

 * The mlessd proxy code invoked the mlessd with the details of the original file
 * The proxy was called, and executed the function from inside the lab environment.
   This code computed the hash and wrote it back to S3
-* Writing the hash to the S3 triggered the process again.
+* Writing the hash to the S3 bucket triggered the process again.
 AWS Lambda called the proxy which called mlessd which executed the function.
-* This time the code identified (by the filename extension) that it doesn't need to write the hash, and broke the loop.
+* This time the code determined (by the filename extension) that it doesn't need to write the hash,

+  and broke the loop.

 #### Modifying the example

-Open your favorite IDE and edit the file `example/hash/lambda_function.py`.
+Open your favorite IDE and edit your serverless code.
+To do that open the file `example/hash/lambda_function.py`(stored locally on your desktop) and cahnge it.

 For example change the hashed file extension to be `.hash` This is done by changing the line: